-ICFA is pleased to announce the 2024 ICFA Instrumentation Awards.
-The Awards are bestowed annually to recognize exceptional contributions to instrumentation that has advanced the field of particle physics.
+ICFA is pleased to announce the call for nominations for the 2026 ICFA Instrumentation Awards.
+These awards are bestowed annually to recognise exceptional contributions to instrumentation that have advanced the field of particle physics.
+Nominations are due by 23:59 GMT on 13 October 2025.

 ICFA is pleased to announce the recipients of the 2023 ICFA Instrumentation Awards.